hytest-org/hytest/essential_reading/ParallelProcessing/Parallel_Clusters.md

 These names refer to different implementations of a 'JupyterHub' model.
 This model hosts compute resources in the cloud, and offeres a Jupyter Lab interface by which that compute environment is accessed.
-The physical location of those compute resurces is left to the cloud provider.
+The physical location of those compute resources is left to the cloud provider.

 The vast majority of workflows you will find in the HyTEST repo will be written to run in this sort of environment.
 The main trick to clusters in this enironment is to correctly configure workers such that they have a place